 - Pairs well with: Ground Cinnamon Verum, New Harvest Turmeric, Wild Mountain Cumin

-Our wild ramps were hand-picked in a sugar maple forest in NY's Adirondack mountains in May 2020.
+Our wild ramps were hand-picked in a sugar maple forest in NY's Adirondack mountains in the spring of 2021.

 Ramps are a wild onion, one of the first forest plants to mature every spring.
 They need altitude, rich loamy soil, low temperatures, sunlight and space to grow.